 Employer National Insurance Contributions

 The threshold for employer NICs works in the same way as employees.
-For every salary amount your employee earns above the weekly National Insurance earnings threshold, the employer has to pay NICs.
-This represents another PAYE tax that the company has to pay.
+For every salary amount your employee earns above the weekly National Insurance earnings threshold, the employer has to pay NICs at 13.8%.
+This represents another PAYE tax the company has to pay.

 Putting it all together

-As the Lower Earnings Limit is lower than the Primary National Insurance threshold, you’ll still accrue qualifying years for the state pension.
+As the Lower Earnings Limit is below the National Insurance Primary threshold, you’ll still accrue qualifying years for the state pension.

 If you pay yourself a salary up to the National Insurance Primary threshold from your limited company, you won’t pay any Income Tax or National Insurance on it as long as it’s your only earnings.
 We usually recommend this option on the basis of tax efficiency.
 There may be reasons, as outlined above, why you may decide to pay yourself a higher salary.
 As a company director, you choose the amount of salary you are paid.